Tap-Payments/Card-Android/README.md

  - transaction:
 	 - Provides essential information about this transaction.
+- transaction.metadata:
+	 - It is a key-value based parameter.
+You can pass it to attach any miscellaneous data with this transaction for your own convenience.
  - transaction.paymentAgreement.id:
 	 - The id the payment agreement you created using our Apis.
 	 - This is an agreement between you and your client to allow saving his card for further payments.